Trotiflex/CobbleverseDiscordBot/README.md

 - **Legendary Pokémon**: Use `/legendary [pokemon]` to get spawn locations and evolution details for legendary Pokémon, with pagination for the full list.
 - **Cobbleverse Overview**: Use `/cobbleverse` to learn about the modpack, with links to the wiki and Discord server.

-## Inviting the Bot

-To add CobbleverseDiscordBot to your Discord server:

-1. Click this invite link: Invite CobbleverseDiscordBot
-2. Select your server and grant the required permissions (e.g., Send Messages, Embed Links).
-3. The bot will join and respond to commands like `/evolve` and `/locate`.

 ## Prerequisites

-To run the bot locally or contribute to its development, you'll need:
+To run the bot locally, you'll need:
 - **Node.js**: Version 20 (LTS) or later.
-Download from nodejs.org.
+Download from [nodejs.org](https://nodejs.org).
-- **Discord Developer Account**: Create a bot on the Discord Developer Portal.
+- **Discord Developer Account**: Create a bot on the [Discord Developer Portal](https://discord.com/developers/applications).
 - **Git**: Installed for cloning the repository.
-Download from git-scm.com.
+Download from [git-scm.com](https://git-scm.com).

 ## Installation

 1. **Clone the Repository**:
    ```bash
    git clone https://github.com/Trotiflex/CobbleverseDiscordBot.git
    cd CobbleverseDiscordBot
    ```

 2. **Install Dependencies**:
    ```bash
    npm install
    ```

 3. **Set Up Environment Variables**:
    - Create a `.env` file in the root directory.
    - Add the following:
      ```env
      DISCORD_TOKEN=your_discord_bot_token
      CLIENT_ID=your_bot_client_id
      GUILD_ID=your_server_id
      ```
    - Obtain these values from the Discord Developer Portal:
      - `DISCORD_TOKEN`: Bot token from the "Bot" tab.
      - `CLIENT_ID`: Application ID from the "General Information" tab.
      - `GUILD_ID`: Right-click your server in Discord, select "Copy ID" (enable Developer Mode in Discord settings).

+4. **Invite the Bot to Your Server**:
+   - In the Discord Developer Portal, go to your bot's application.
+   - Navigate to "OAuth2" > "URL Generator".
+   - Select the `bot` scope and permissions: `Send Messages`, `Embed Links`, `Read Messages/View Channels`.
+   - Copy the generated URL and open it in a browser.
+   - Select your server and authorize the bot to join.

-4. **Run the Bot**:
+5. **Run the Bot**:
    ```bash
    node index.js
    ```
+   - Keep the terminal open to keep the bot running locally.

 ## Usage

-Once the bot is running and invited to your Discord server, try these slash commands:
+Once the bot is running locally and added to your Discord server, try these slash commands:
 - `/evolve skitty`: Shows that Skitty evolves into Delcatty using a Moon Stone.
 - `/locate Custom Village`: Provides biome details and instructions to locate a Custom Village.
 - `/starter`: Lists all starter Pokémon (e.g., Bulbasaur, Sprigatito).